 Calculating the ROI of Runbook Automation is dependent on the activity.
-There are two general categories: Incident Management and Provisioning.
+There are two general categories: Incident Response and Service Requests.

-At the technical core, Runbook Automation is an interface to a workflow.
+At the technical core, Runbook Automation is an interface to a workflow and it connects people to tools and infrastructure.
 However, there are a few essential capabilities needed for a successful enterprise solution.

 Automation Harness — A universal hub that connects any scripts, tools, or APIs into a workflow.
 Works with any scripting language or tool and allows you to leverage your organization's existing skills and investments.
 If one team loves Ansible, drop in their playbooks.
 If another team is all PowerShell, drop in those scripts.
 The Automation Harness lets you plug in what you've already got (including manual system commands), and then use simple configuration to define the desired workflow.

 Guardrails — Providing users with safe and controlled access to smart choices.
 These "Guardrail" features generally fall into two categories: access control and usability.
 Access control features constrain what users are allowed to do and provide a clear audit trail.
 Usability features are focused on guiding users and reducing training requirements.
 Usability feature examples include dynamic options, user input validation, output formatting/processing, error handling, and conditional notifications.

 Dynamic Infrastructure Map — Today's infrastructure and software components are continuously in motion.
 Whether you are responding to an incident or completing a provisioning task, you need to know the location and the state of the things you care about.
 A Dynamic Infrastructure Map keeps track of the details by integrating with other "sources of truth" in your environment (CMDBs, config management, cloud/VM managers, monitoring tools, and more).
 Now, the targeting of your automation and variables in your automation automatically stays up-to-date.